Genivia/ugrep/README.md

                   ugrep to behave as traditional grep).

            -g, --no-group
-                  Do  not  group  pattern  matches  on the same line.
-Display the matched line again for each additional pattern match, using  `+' as the field separator for each additional line.
+                  Do  not group multiple pattern matches on the same matched line.
+                  Output the matched line again for each additional pattern match, using `+' as the field separator for each additional line.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.